Do I need a Bronze, Silver or Gold support package with my nbn™ service?

 If you opt in to rent our managed Cisco 1100 series router, then we will supply the correct model with port configurations to match your technology type and network requirements.
 Alternatively, if you have existing infrastructure in place and wish to bring your own router to the service, please refer to the setup documentation of your router and our team will assist with the configuration required for your service.

-This service is available to existing customers who have a Broadband access or MPLS service via one of the following technologies; ADSL, SHDSL, Mid Band Ethernet, NBN Fibre, NBN Wireless or Wireless Broadband.
+This service is available to existing customers who have a Broadband access or MPLS service via one of the following technologies; ADSL, SHDSL, Mid Band Ethernet, NBN Fibre, NBN Wireless, Wireless Broadband or OptiComm Fibre.
 We do not offer this service as a standalone product.

 Can I use my staff's current mobile phones with your plans?